 \subsection{Grocery Store Automation}

-Several approaches were developed to automate or simplify the process of grocery shopping.
-Cheng\etal~\cite{cheng2017design} present a shopping assistance robot, capable of navigating through a supermarket.
-It autonomously picks items on the customers shopping list from the shelves, and places them into a basket.
-Contrary to our approach, it chooses the picking order to minimize traveling distance instead of focusing on product integrity.
-Thompson\etal~\cite{thompson2018autonomous} introduce a service robot for guiding a customer to product locations in a grocery store.
+Several approaches to automate or simplify grocery shopping have been proposed.
+Cheng\etal~\cite{cheng2017design} present a shopping assistance robot capable of navigating through a supermarket.
+It autonomously picks items on the customer's shopping list from the shelves and places them into a basket.
+Contrary to our approach, it chooses the picking order to minimize travel distance rather than focusing on product integrity.
+Thompson\etal~\cite{thompson2018autonomous} introduce a service robot for guiding customers to product locations in a grocery store.
 The robot also enables automatic billing and functions as an autonomous trolley, following a given shopping list.
-Priya\etal~\cite{priya2021autonomous} follow a similar approach while adding an option for automatic payment with connection to the customers bank account.
-Dworakowski\etal~\cite{dworakowski2021robot} present ContextSLAM, which enables autonomous navigation in dynamic grocery store environments and aids service robots at locating requested products.
-The aforementioned works rather focus on navigation, object detection, and object picking and do not consider packing of the groceries.
+Priya\etal~\cite{priya2021autonomous} follow a similar approach while adding an option for automatic payment with a connection to the customer's bank account.
+Dworakowski\etal~\cite{dworakowski2021robot} present ContextSLAM, which enables autonomous navigation in dynamic grocery store environments and aids service robots in locating requested products.
+The aforementioned works rather focus on navigation, object detection, and object picking and do not consider the packing of the groceries.